isomerpages/mlaw-acd/pages/ACD-Overview.md

 The PSMD sector is exposed to inherent money-laundering (“**ML**”) and terrorism financing (“**TF**”) risks, as precious stones and precious metals are good stores of value, easily transported and concealed, and easily convertible to cash.

-The new AML/CFT regime will mitigate these ML and TF risks, level up AML/CFT standards and increase trust within the sector.
+The new AML/CFT regime will strengthen existing measures against ML/TF risks by establishing a comprehensive supervisory and regulatory regime that is risk-focused and which addresses the specific ML/TF risks in the PSMD sector.

 The Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Bill (“**PSMD Bill**”) was passed by Parliament on 11 February 2019.
-The new law is expected to take effect in the second quarter of 2019.
+The PSMD Bill is now being reviewed by the President and is expected to take effect in the second quarter of 2019.

 ![ML/TF Risks](/images/MoneyLaundering%26TerrorismFinancingRisks.jpg) ![Safeguarding](/images/SafeguardingPSMDsector.jpg)

 **Registration** <br>
-Regulated dealers are required to register their business with the Ministry of Law.
+Regulated dealers are required to register their business with the Ministry of Law and will have up to 6 months to register after the PSMD Bill takes effect.
 More information on the registration process will be provided at a later date.
 The Ministry of Law will provide further guidance when the details have been finalised and will conduct outreach efforts to ensure that regulated dealers are well-placed to comply with the new regime.

 <p align = "right"><a href="#top"><u>[back to top]</u></a></p>
 <br><br><br>